openai/CLIP/README.md

 ## Usage

-First, [install PyTorch 1.7.1](https://pytorch.org/get-started/locally/) and torchvision, as well as small additional dependencies, and then install this repo as a Python package.
+First, [install PyTorch 1.7.1](https://pytorch.org/get-started/locally/) (or later) and torchvision, as well as small additional dependencies, and then install this repo as a Python package.
 On a CUDA GPU machine, the following will do the trick:

 ```bash
 $ conda install --yes -c pytorch pytorch=1.7.1 torchvision cudatoolkit=11.0